refaldiputra/deep-ortho/README.md

 `pip install torch torchvision hydra-core wandb`

-To run it one can use bash shell with command:
+To run it one can use the command in the terminal:

 `cd code`